 LeBron James was suspended for one game, while Isaiah Stewart was handed a two-game suspension for their roles in the Los Angeles Lakers-Detroit Pistons altercation Sunday night.

-James was ejected from Sunday's game after getting a Flagrant 2 foul in the third quarter after hitting Stewart in the face and leaving him with a bloody cut below his right eye.
+James was ejected from Sunday's game after getting a Flagrant 2 foul in the third quarter for hitting Stewart in the face and leaving him with a bloody cut below his right eye.
 It was just the second time in James' career that he was ejected from a game.

-Things escalated as the Pistons big man began to charge at Lakers players multiple times before being restrained by other Pistons players and taken to the locker room.
+Things escalated as Stewart began to charge at Lakers players multiple times before being restrained by other Pistons players and taken to the locker room.
 Stewart received a pair of technical fouls, resulting in his ejection.

-LeBron and the Lakers will face the Pistons again on Sunday, Nov.
+LeBron and the Lakers will face Stewart and the Pistons again on Sunday, Nov.
 28.